lucidcode/Halovision-INSPEC/firmware/src/micropython/lib/tinyusb/docs/reference/getting_started.rst

 Examples
 --------

 For your convenience, TinyUSB contains a handful of examples for both host and device with/without RTOS to quickly test the functionality as well as demonstrate how API() should be used.
-Most examples will work on most of `the supported Boards <boards.md>`_.
+Most examples will work on most of `the supported boards <supported.rst>`_.
 Firstly we need to ``git clone`` if not already

 .. code-block::